 Conditional promises, that is, those with a measurable performance or other barrier, and a right of return, are not recognized until the conditions on which they depend are substantially met.
-Mozilla received \$11.7 million and \$14.0 million in contributions during the years ending December 31, 2019 and 2018, respectively, and has \$0.9 million and \$3.5 million in conditional promises at December 31, 2019 and 2018, respectively.
+Mozilla received \$11.7 million in contributions during the years ending December 31, 2020 and 2019, and has \$1.9 million and \$0.9 million in conditional promises at December 31, 2020 and 2019, respectively.

-n.
+p.
 Software Development Costs

-Mozilla develops open source web-based solutions which are available free of charge to users.
-In addition, due to the open source nature of the development, there is generally no passage of time between achievement of technological feasibility and the availability for general release.
+Mozilla develops open-source web-based solutions which are available free of charge to users.
+In addition, due to the open-source nature of the development, there is generally no passage of time between achievement of technological feasibility and the availability for general release.
 Therefore, Mozilla expenses the cost of software development as incurred.

-o.
+q.
 Advertising Costs

 Mozilla expenses advertising costs as incurred.
 Amounts paid in advance of services provided are recorded as a prepaid expense.
-Advertising expense for the years ended December 31, 2019 and 2018 amounted to \$9.6 million and \$18.0 million, respectively.
+Advertising expense for the years ended December 31, 2020 and 2019 amounted to \$5.4 million and \$9.6 million, respectively, and is included in advertising and promotion on the statement of functional expenses.

-p.
+r.
 Income Taxes